Stroke & Vascular Disorders

 Direct carotid-cavernous fistulas.

 Idiopathic orbital inflammation.
 This entity encompasses all nonspecific orbital inflammation that cannot be attributed to infection, tumor, or another identifiable cause.
-Signs and symptoms depend on which orbital structures are involved, ranging from a mild myositis to a severe orbital apex syndrome.
+Signs and symptoms depend on the orbital structures involved, ranging from a mild myositis to a severe orbital apex syndrome.
 It also may present acutely, subacutely, or chronically and, thus, may mimic both direct and indirect carotid-cavernous fistulas.
 Like a direct carotid-cavernous fistula, it usually presents unilaterally and can have severe orbital signs as well as severe scleral injection from scleritis.
 However, in contrast to a direct carotid-cavernous fistula, it is not typically associated with trauma or an orbital bruit.
-Idiopathic orbital inflammation is also exceptionally sensitive to corticosteroids unlike most of the entities listed in this differential (44).
+Idiopathic orbital inflammation is also exceptionally sensitive to corticosteroids unlike most of the entities listed in this differential (43).

 Indirect (“dural”) carotid-cavernous fistulas.
 In addition to the above differential diagnoses, indirect carotid-cavernous fistulas initially may be confused with simple ocular inflammation including blepharitis, conjunctivitis, episcleritis, or scleritis.
 However, indirect carotid-cavernous fistulas are not associated with discharge and will not resolve with topical antibiotics or anti-inflammatory medications.
 The conjunctival or scleral injection associated with these ocular inflammatory diseases can be discriminated from the typical radial, corkscrew vessels of carotid-cavernous fistulas.
 Lastly, cranial nerve palsies and other intracranial manifestations (eg, headache or transient ischemic attacks) occur frequently in indirect carotid-cavernous fistulas but not in these ocular inflammatory conditions.